JacktheGeat/Oracle-agent/README.md

 This Repo contains the files and projects I made from a winter internship at Oracle.
 I then had a presentation that I gave where I went through a mock tech demo showcasing the AI agent I made during my time there.

+The main project, what I presented at the end, was an Agent that is able to connect to Google's email and calendar API's, read unread emails, and add any appointments to the calendar and compose a reply to said emails on whether or not there is a scheduling conflict.

 ## How to use the Agent:
 You will need a few things I do not provide:
 * credentials.json: A google API service credentials.
 It should have access to email and calendar actions.